-Just over a week ago, Facebook announced that they would offer a helping hand for up to 30,000 small businesses by offering $100m in cash grants and ad credits.
-Last week Google also announced that they will be committing $340m in ad credits for small and medium business with the aim to “alleviate some of the costs to stay in touch with their customers” in response to the Covid-19 crisis.
+Just over a week ago, Facebook announced that they would offer a helping hand for up to 30,000 small businesses by offering $100m in cash grants and ad credits for paid social on their platform.
+Last week Google also announced that they will be committing $340m in PPC and display ad credits for small and medium business with the aim to “alleviate some of the costs to stay in touch with their customers” in response to the Covid-19 crisis.

 Google has stated that eligible advertisers will begin to see notifications about available ad credits in their Google Ads accounts over the next few months.
 The credits can be used throughout 2020 on ads across the Google Network, including Search, Display and YouTube.